robotframework/season-of-docs/README.md

 The User Guide is currently hosted as a static HTML page under GitHub pages.
-Part of the overall User Guide modernization project is moving it to a dedicated documentation platform that natively supports search, gloassary, showing documentation for different Robot Framework versions, and so on.
+Part of the overall User Guide modernization project is moving it to a dedicated documentation platform that natively supports search, glossary, showing documentation for different Robot Framework versions, and so on.
 Alternatives include [Docusaurus](https://docusaurus.io), that we use with the aforementioned [Guides](https://docs.robotframework.org/docs), and [Read the Docs](https://readthedocs.org/), that is used with the [API documentation](https://robot-framework.readthedocs.io).